regenwatchdog/regenwatchdog.github.io/_estates/kensingtonandchelsea/treverton.md

 coordinates:
   - -0.215096,51.523175
 ---
-176 homes on the Treverton estate were earmarked for potential redevelopment by RBKC in [a Jan 2017 Cabinet report](https://planningconsult.rbkc.gov.uk/gf2.ti/f/782882/24784549.1/PDF/-/Considerations_for_Estate_Regeneration_Proposals__Treverton_Estate_January_2017.pdf).
+176 homes on the Treverton estate in Ladbroke Grove were earmarked for potential redevelopment by RBKC in [a Jan 2017 Cabinet report](https://planningconsult.rbkc.gov.uk/gf2.ti/f/782882/24784549.1/PDF/-/Considerations_for_Estate_Regeneration_Proposals__Treverton_Estate_January_2017.pdf).

 Six months later the plans for all three of the borough's estate regeneration schemes were [paused](https://www.insidehousing.co.uk/news/news/kensington-and-chelsea-council-pauses-schemes-51587) after the Grenfell disaster.